 Composed of clerics and intellectuals, the Kreisau Circle devotes itself largely to planning the political, economic, judicial and social systems for a post-Nazi Germany.

 Meanwhile, von Stauffenberg is accepted into the army's general staff college in Berlin.
-He will graduate first in his class in 1938 and join the army's general staff with the rank of captain.
+He graduates first in his class in 1938 and joins the army's general staff with the rank of captain.

 1937 - The resistance movement is further bolstered when Lieutenant-colonel Hans Oster, the second in command of the German intelligence service (Abwehr), joins its ranks.